Equivariant Trees and Partition Complexes: Equivariant versions of Theorems A and B

 \subsection{Equivariant Theorem A}

-Quillen's Theorem A is a useful tool for determining whether a functor between categories induces a homotopy equivalence on their classifying spaces.
+Quillen's Theorem A is a useful tool for determining whether a functor induces a homotopy equivalence on classifying spaces.
 In particular, Theorem A is used by Heuts and Moerdijk in their comparison of partition complexes and trees \cite{HM:21}.
-For our equivariant version of this comparison, we need a suitable equivariant analogue, which we prove here.
+We now prove a suitable equivariant analogue.
 In the special case of posets, an equivariant version of Theorem A was proved by Th\'evanaz and Webb \cite{Thevanaz}.